 A mix of financial strains can quickly escalate tensions as you both address conflicting and shared concerns regarding your child(ren).
 This often happens in the context of anxiety over the breakup of your family dynamics and the need to adjust your hopes and plans for the future.
 Your attorney can keep child support discussions on track while working to minimize the emotional strain in what can be a contentious issue among divorced parents.

-At The Law Offices of Ellen L. Lee, we can help you calculate the proper amount of child support according to Maryland’s guiding formula as well as help you enforce or modify existing child support orders.
+At the Law Offices of Ellen L. Lee, we can help you calculate the proper amount of child support according to Maryland’s guiding formula, and we can also help you enforce or modify existing child support orders.
 Backed by more than three decades of concentrated practice in Maryland family law, our firm has sustained a reputation for legal competence and compassionate service to individuals and families in Rockville and the surrounding communities.

 - Your and your spouse’s incomes

 - The number of children in your family

 - The number of overnight stays the child has with each parent

 - Childcare expenses

 - Any special medical needs of your children

 Maryland uses the child support worksheets to assist parents in calculating their child support obligation.
 Understand that the courts may deviate from these guidelines if the guidelines create an unjust or inappropriate decision.

 An experienced family law attorney can help you estimate the amounts of child support you may be ordered to pay as the noncustodial parent, or that you should seek as the custodial parent — given the unique circumstances of your case and the range of pertinent factors.
 Contact us at the Law Offices of Ellen L. Lee today to conveniently schedule your confidential consultation with our founding child support attorney.